Coilgun: Formula for exit velocity of coilgun projectile

 While this approximation is useful for quickly defining the upper limit of velocity in a coilgun system, more accurate and non-linear second order differential equations do exist.
-The issues with this formula being that it assumes the projectile lies completely within a uniform magnetic field, that the current dies out instantly once the projectile reaches the center of the coil (eliminating the possibility of coil suckback), that all potential energy is transferred into kinetic energy (whereas most would go into frictional forces), and that the wires of the coil are infinitely thin and do not stack on one another, all cumulatively increasing the expected exit velocity.
+The issues with this formula are that it assumes the projectile lies completely within a uniform magnetic field, that the current dies out instantly once the projectile reaches the center of the coil (eliminating the possibility of coil suck-back), that all potential energy is transferred into kinetic energy (whereas most would go into frictional forces), and that the wires of the coil are infinitely thin and do not stack on one another, all cumulatively increasing the expected exit velocity.

-La force de Lorentz permet de lier champ électromagnétique, champ magnétique, la vitesse et la charge de notre point avec la force qui s'applique sur ce point.

-Grâce à Astrid Pajot, on peut démontrer ce lien à l'aide d'une expérience.

 Uses

 Small coilguns are recreationally made by hobbyists, typically up to several joules to tens of joules projectile energy (the latter comparable to a typical air gun and an order of magnitude less than a firearm) while ranging from under one percent to several percent efficiency.

 In 2018, a Los Angeles-based company Arcflash Labs offered the first coilgun for sale to the general public, the EMG-01A.
 It fired 6-gram steel slugs at 45 m/s with a muzzle energy of approximately 5 joules.
 In 2021, they developed a larger model, the GR-1 Gauss rifle which fired 30-gram steel slugs at up to 75 m/s with a muzzle energy of approximately 85 joules, comparable to a PCP air rifle.

-In 2022 Northshore Sports Club in Lake Forest, Illinois brought to market a compact, magazine fed coil gun, with the approximate maximum muzzle energy of 15 joules.
-Marketed originally as the E-Shotgun.
-Full-scale production is expected to reach 5000 units per year.
+In 2022 Northshore Sports Club, an American gun club in Lake Forest, Illinois began distributing the CS/LW21, also referred to as the "E-Shotgun", a compact, 15 joule magazine fed coil gun, manufactured by the China North Industries Group Corp.
+They project distribution to reach 5000 units per year in the US, and the manufacturer has also unveiled plans to supply the Chinese police and military with units for "non-lethal riot control".

 Much higher efficiency and energy can be obtained with designs of greater expense and sophistication.
 In 1978, Bondaletov in the USSR achieved record acceleration with a single stage by sending a 2-gram ring to 5000 m/s in 1 cm of length, but the most efficient modern designs tend to involve many stages.
 It is estimated that greater than 90% efficiency will be required for vastly larger superconducting systems for space launch.
-An experimental 45-stage, 2.1 m long DARPA coilgun mortar design is 22% efficient, with 1.6 megajoules KE delivered to a round.
+An experimental 45-stage, 2.1 m long DARPA coilgun mortar design is 22% efficient, with 1.6 megajoules kinetic energy delivered to a round.